Qiskit/qiskit-ibm-runtime/README.md

 ---

-:warning: Qiskit Runtime is now available on select IBM Quantum systems and simulators for all premium users to try out.
-We will be adding more systems and will be releasing it to all users soon!
+:rocket: Qiskit Runtime is now available on all IBM Quantum systems.
+Open-access users can only execute runtime programs on `ibmq_qasm_simulator`, but premium users can execute them on any systems to which they have access.
+You are an open-access user if `ibm-q/open/main` is your _only_ provider.

 ---

 ## Installation

-You need to install the required packages needed for the tutorials, which are documented in `requirements.txt`.
+You need to install the required packages for the tutorials, which are documented in `requirements.txt`.
 After that, you can download this repository and use Jupyter Notebook/Lab to explore the tutorials and learn how Qiskit Runtime works.